How to Use the Stouffer 21 Wedge

 1. Set your contact printer or vacuum frame to make several trial exposures on separate pieces of film or photographic plate, with each exposure for a different length of time.

-2. Make three or more exposures: one determined by past experience or the exposure normally used in daily production, one for less, and then one for more.
-It may be necessary repeat this testing procedure using different exposure times.
+2. Make three exposures: one determined by past experience or the exposure normally used in daily production, one for less, and then one for more.
+It may be necessary to repeat this testing procedure using different exposure times.

-3. Process the test negative for the time and temperature recommended in the Puretch instructions.
+3. Process the film or plate for the time and temperature recommended by the manufacturer.
 It is important to keep processing consistent.

 4. Examine the step tablet/wedge image on each of the negatives and select the exposure that is the closest to what the manufacturer recommends for that product.